On-lattice Vicsek model in confined geometries: Reflective boundaries

 The basic VM uses periodic boundary conditions (PBCs).
 This is well suited to analyse the bulk behaviour in large systems, but has limited value for smaller sized systems including essentially all lab experiments.
 In active matter systems, boundaries can have a defining role on particle behaviour \cite{boundary_flow_field}.
 This can lead to surprising effects, including shape dependent pressure \cite{force_boundary}.

-Similar to previous approaches \cite{ARMBRUSTER201758,Hiraoka_2017}, we modelled the boundaries of the simulation space as static walls, and the collisions as elastic (see Fig. \ref{fig:reflection}).
-In the following sections, we analyse the influence of the reflective boundary conditions in a pipe, a box and a disk.
+Similar to previous approaches \cite{ARMBRUSTER201758,Hiraoka_2017}, we modeled the boundaries of the simulation space as static walls, and the collisions as elastic.
+Hence, the incidence angle equals the emergent angle and the absolute value of the velocity $v_0$ does not change upon reflection.
+Algorithmically this is handled by tracing the path of each particle during position update (eq. \ref{eq:next_step}).
+If there is a boundary on this path, the particle gets reflected and "walks" the remaining length of the original path in the direction of the newly calculated reflected path.
+In the following sections, we analyse the influence of the reflective boundary conditions in a channel, a box and a disk.